 Petrol and diesel are the predominant vehicle fuels in Europe, and have been for a long time.
 But recent concerns about the environmental impacts of these oil-based transport fuels, and also energy security, have created interest in the development of alternative fuels, such as renewable ethanol.
-Renewable ethanol is a clean, domestically-produced alternative to petrol.
-In Europe, renewable ethanol is mostly blended with traditional petrol at levels of maximum 5-10% ethanol content but higher ethanol concentrations can be used in adapted vehicle engines, such as Flex Fuel Vehicles or ED95 in specific heavy-duty vehicles.
+Renewable ethanol is a clean, domestically produced alternative to petrol.
+In Europe, renewable ethanol is mostly blended with traditional petrol at levels of maximum 5-10% ethanol content.
+Higher ethanol concentrations can be used in adapted vehicle engines, such as E85 in Flex Fuel Vehicles or ED95 in specific heavy-duty vehicles.

-E20 has high octane rating and contributes twofold to GHG emission reductions: not only does it lower GHG emissions directly through the replacement of fossil petrol, but it also improves the engine efficiency thanks to its higher octane rating.
+E20/25 has a high octane rating and contributes twofold to GHG emission reductions: not only does it lower GHG emissions directly through the replacement of fossil petrol, but it also can also improve engine efficiency thanks to its higher octane rating.

-This is confirmed by a meta-analysis completed by the Vienna University of Technology which found that E20 blends, compared to regular petrol (E0), lead to higher engine efficiency and a decrease in end of pipe emissions.
+This is confirmed by a meta-analysis completed by the Vienna University of Technology, which found that E20/25 blends, compared to regular petrol (E0), lead to higher engine efficiency and a decrease in end of pipe emissions.

-For all market players involved such as car manufacturers, fuel distributors, blenders, refiners and ethanol producers a roadmap for the introduction of E20 would bring the clarity needed in order to prepare for a smooth market introduction of the new fuel.
-New infrastructure will need to be developed, including the roll out of E20 compatible vehicles.
+For all market players involved such as car manufacturers, fuel distributors, blenders, refiners and ethanol producers, a roadmap for the introduction of E20/25 would bring the clarity needed in order to prepare for a smooth market introduction of the new fuel.
+New infrastructure will need to be developed, including the roll out of E20/25 compatible vehicles.